Hermann Duncker: Biography

 After the Nazis' seizure of power, Duncker, like most communist leaders, was taken into "protective custody" in February 1933, but he was released in November of the same year.
 In 1936 he emigrated to Denmark, then to England and France.
-Duncker was distraught over the persecution of his son Wolfgang and his comrade and friend Nikolai Bukharin during Stalin's Great Purge in the Soviet Union (Wolfgang died at Vorkutlag in 1942, but his parents were uncertain about his fate until 1948).
+Duncker was distraught over the persecution of his son Wolfgang who was a comrade and friend Nikolai Bukharin during Stalin's Great Purge in the Soviet Union (Wolfgang died at Vorkutlag in 1942, but his parents were uncertain about his fate until 1948).
 Duncker also fell out with the KPD's Moscow leadership over the Molotov–Ribbentrop Pact between the Soviet Union and Nazi Germany, which he strongly opposed.

 Käte Duncker had fled to the United States, living with their son Karl who suffered from depression and committed suicide in 1940.
-When the German Wehrmacht invaded France in the Summer of 1940, Duncker fled from Paris to Vichy France's so-called zone libre.
+When the German Wehrmacht invaded France in the summer of 1940, Duncker fled from Paris to Vichy France's so-called zone libre.
 His wife organised a visa for Duncker's entry to the United States in late-1940.
 During a stopover in Casablanca (French Morocco), he was temporarily detained, and only arrived in New York in September 1941.
 In the US, Duncker joined the Council for a Democratic Germany in 1944.

 After the end of the war, Käte and Hermann Duncker returned to Germany (Soviet occupation zone) in May 1947.
 He joined the ruling Socialist Unity Party of Germany (SED; created in April 1946 by the forced merger of KPD and SPD).
 In the same year he was appointed professor at the University of Rostock, teaching history of social movements, and dean of the faculty of social sciences.
 In the German Democratic Republic (GDR; East Germany), Duncker became the rector of the Free German Trade Union Federation (FDGB) academy in Bernau bei Berlin in 1949.
 Almost blind by that time, he held that position until his death.
 From 1955 to 1960 he was also a member of the East German trade union federation's executive board.